 We were talking about how it’s not about how much time you spend with your kids, but rather, the quality of the time that you do spend with them.

 We were talking about connection.

-The week before in the predawn hours with the promise of donuts and adventure.
-She drove her kids, bed hair and all, three hours away to the beach.
-They arrived just as the first pink streaks filled the sky and together they huddled under a blanket, munched donuts, and watched the sun rise over the ocean.
+She told me that the week before, she woke her kids in the predawn hours with the promise of donuts and adventure.
+They piled into the car, bed head and all, and drove three hours away to the beach.
+They arrived just as the first pink streaks filled the sky and together they huddled under a blanket, munched donuts, and watched the sunrise over the ocean.

 “When you become a parent don’t forget to play– do playful things, things an “adult” would never do.”

 Life is what you make of it.
 Play with your kids.
 Make memories.
 Share Traditions.
 Do Crazy Fun Things.